exasol/bucketfs-client/doc/user_guide/user_guide.md

 simba
 ```

-With option `-r` or `--recursive` you can obtain a recursive listing of all contents inside a directory of a bucket.
-However when listing *buckets* then BFSC will ignore option `-r`.
+With option `-r` or `--recursive` you can get a recursive listing of all contents inside a directory of a bucket.
+However, when listing *buckets* then BFSC will ignore option `-r`.

 Example (abbreviated):
 ```shell